Event Announcement

 - The subsidized organization must complete the project closure within one month of project execution, including submitting detailed expenditure statements and a final project report to TWNIC for record-keeping.
 Original receipts and documents should be retained and organized by the subsidized organization for any necessary audits by relevant authorities.

-- If the project execution includes any related marketing, publicity, or public events, the Taiwan Network Information Center (TWNIC) must be listed as the advising entity.
+If the project execution includes any related marketing, publicity, or public events, the Taiwan Network Information Center (TWNIC) must be listed as the advising entity.
+If TWNIC's logo is required for promotional materials, marketing documents, or files, please notify TWNIC, and it will be provided accordingly.